 Way2Save Savings Account Opportunity Savings Account Platinum Savings Account Time Accounts (CD's) Way2Save Retirement Account You prefer: Designed to make saving on a regular basis easy.
 Offers three automatic transfer options; combine options to save even more.
 An affordable basic savings account for customers not meeting regular Wells Fargo account opening standards Variable-rate savings account offering premium interest rates, available exclusively to Wells Fargo checking customers A guaranteed fixed interest rate with tiered rates and a choice of terms.
 Makes it easy to take the first step toward saving for retirement.
 Conveniently grow your retirement savings with automatic transfers from your Wells Fargo deposit account.
-Minimum opening deposit: \$25 \$25 \$25 \$2,500 (\$1,000 for IRA) \$1 00 Monthly service fee: \$5 \$5 \$10 None None Avoid the monthly service fee: When you have one of the following each fee period: Minimum daily balance of \$300, or Choose one automatic savings option Save As You Go transfer Daily automatic transfer of \$1 or more from your checking account Monthly automatic transfer of \$25 or more from your checking account Primary account owner is under the age of 18 When you have one of the following each fee period: •Minimum daily balance of \$300, or •Monthly automatic transfer of \$25 or more from your Opportunity Checking account When you have a minimum daily balance of \$3,500 Not Applicable Not Applicable Source of overdraft protection $\checkmark$ $\checkmark$ $\checkmark$ Limited Check writing $\checkmark$ for investing.
+Minimum opening deposit: \$25 \$25 \$25 \$2,500 (\$1,000 for IRA) \$100 Monthly service fee: \$5 \$5 \$10 None None Avoid the monthly service fee: When you have one of the following each fee period: Minimum daily balance of \$300, or Choose one automatic savings option -Save As You Go transfer -Daily automatic transfer of \$1 or more from your checking account -Monthly automatic transfer of \$25 or more from your checking account -Primary account owner is under the age of 18 When you have one of the following each fee period: •Minimum daily balance of \$300, or •Monthly automatic transfer of \$25 or more from your Opportunity Checking account When you have a minimum daily balance of \$3,500 Not Applicable Not Applicable Source of overdraft protection V V V Limited Check writing V

 Money Saver!
 A savings account is a good place to put money you might use within one year.
 A CD is a good place to put money you might use in 1-3 years.
-Money you can put away for longer than 3 years should be considered way for people to pay bills.
-Modern checking accounts combine the convenience of online banking and real-world transactions in new and exciting ways.
-We'll discuss online banking in more detail later.
-For now, we are going to learn to use a checking account as a tool to help budget and efficiently handle your money management.
+Money you can put away for longer than 3 years should be considered for investing.